sunk3rn/sunk3rn/README.md

 - 👋 Hi, I’m @sunk3rn
-- 👀 I’m interested in ...Tech
+- 👀 I’m interested in ...FOSS
-- 🌱 I’m currently learning ...Linux
+- 🌱 I’m currently learning ...Ansible
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... sunk3rn#3083